 Mercury General was relatively resilient during the last financial crisis, and the company also performed well during the pandemic.
 Mercury General's earnings growth has been very inconsistent, however, and we do not see a lot of earnings-per-share growth in the long run.
-The company's dividend growth record has now been destroyed, but the longer-term total return outlook is not bad from the current level.
-We thus rate Mercury a hold right here.
+The company's dividend growth record has been destroyed, but the longer-term total return outlook is still compelling, overall, partially due to a very low valuation.
+We thus rate Mercury a buy right here.